rulith

 Why

 LLMs assert; they do not prove.
-For tasks where a wrong number or an unverified claim is expensive — audits, invoices, inventory, multi-step analysis — the fix is not a smarter model but a surface the model must show its work on:
+For work where an unverified step is expensive — audits, multi-step analysis, planning, anything that carries state — the fix is not a smarter model but a surface the model has to show its work on, symbolically:

-Truth maintenance — retract an input and everything resting on it falls; contradictions taint downstream conclusions as disputed.
+Truth maintenance — retract an input and everything resting on it falls; declare a key functional and contradictions taint downstream conclusions as disputed.

 Teaching errors — every rejection explains how to fix the call.
 Validated to keep 27B-class local models productive.